 - Complications from anesthesia

-The best gynecologist in Queens, NYC discusses the findings with you immediately or at a later date.
-If it’s a therapeutic procedure, you can expect a follow-up to look for complications and to assess the success of the procedure.
-If it’s done for diagnostic purposes, your doctor reviews the results when the pathology report is ready.
+The best gynecologists in Queens, NYC who are part of the Forest Hills Medical Services team will discuss the findings with you immediately or at a later date.
+If it is a therapeutic procedure, you can expect a follow-up to look for complications and to assess the success of the procedure.
+If it is done for diagnostic purposes, your doctor reviews the results when the pathology report is ready.

 With the advancements of technology, more compassionate patient care, and patient awareness, procedures that used to be risky have become beneficial.
 Now, the rewards far outweighing the risks.
 The newer, safer, D&C techniques maybe a better solution for many women.